Timothy C. Hain, MD. Return to Index. Content last updated: February 27, 2019

-Ehlers- Danlos syndrome is a connective tissue disorder with 13 subtyptes.
+Ehlers- Danlos syndrome is a connective tissue disorder, characterized by joint hypermobility.
+It has 13 subtypes.
 Many are associated with distinct gene mutations.
 The most common syndrome, the hypermobile type, is autosomal dominant but the gene is yet unknown.

 Hypermobility is scored using the Beighten score.
 Cutoffs vary by age.